baw-de/lomo/README.md

 ## Publications

 The numerical core is described in detail in this paper, which we kindly ask you to cite if you are using **LoMo**:
-Belzner, F., Simons, F. & Thorenz, C. (in press): 'An application-oriented model for lock filling processes', Proceedings of the 34th PIANC World Congress 2018, Panama.
+Belzner, F., Simons, F. & Thorenz, C. (2018): 'An application-oriented model for lock filling processes', Proceedings of the 34th PIANC World Congress 2018, Panama.
+[PDF](https://coms.events/pianc-panama/data/full_papers/full_paper_183.pdf)

 ## Further information